 The question in this case: Is the state of Massachusetts violating Eleanor McCullen’s 1st Amendment right to free speech by enforcing a law that prevents her and others from protesting inside a 35-foot buffer zone of the entrance, exits, and parking lots of abortion clinics?

-We have no videos to share on this case, unfortunately.
-But, in addition the other links we posted, we also liked these two articles on the case from Adam Liptak of the NYTimes and the Cato Institute.
+For more info, we liked these two articles on the case from Adam Liptak of the NYTimes and the Cato Institute.